SCCapstone/iTipper/index.md

 # iTipper Android Application

 This application is a phone app on the Android OS for targeted at anybody that works for tips.
 The primary goal of iTipper is for users to be able to record tips on the fly, keep track of how much they are earning and to be able to help users budget better.
+For drivers, there is a built in google maps for quickly searching for a location.

+# Demo Video

+# How to use

 # Technologies
 In order to build this project you will need to install: